Ivanmg91/TFGv2/README.md

 ### Enter to the terminal url
 http://localhost:3000

+## INFO
+The web app is being hosted with github pages.
+This is a free hosting service from github repositories.
+For update it only need use this command:
+- npm run deploy

 ## Pendiente
 - Hacer algo intuitivo para cuando quieres ver peliculas sin filtrarlas por genero...
 - Si pones muchos filtros es obvio q no va a existir esa pelicula. hacer q no se quede en cargando películas y muestre un aviso de q no hay resultados.
 MEDIO RESUELTO = en el fetch inicial sale no se encontraron peliculas